Unveiling temperature dependence mechanisms of perpendicular magnetic anisotropy at Fe/MgO interfaces: Conclusion

 \section{Conclusion}

-The results presented in this work unveiled several important mechanisms for understanding of temperature dependence of magnetic anisotropy at MgO-based interfaces.
-Based of small second order anisotropy $K_2$ values obtained on the first-principles calculations, we ruled out an intrinsic origin of emergent higher-order anisotropy terms.
+The results presented in this work unveiled several important mechanisms for understanding temperature dependence of magnetic anisotropy at MgO-based interfaces.
+Based on small second order anisotropy $K_2$ values obtained from the first-principles calculations on ideally homogeneous interfaces, we concluded that higher-order anisotropy terms observed in some experiments arise mainly from extrinsic contributions such as spatial fluctuations of first order anisotropy.
 Therefore, only the first order $K_1$ term was included in the atomistic spin Hamiltonian to describe the temperature dependence of the magnetic anisotropy.
-Fundamentally, it is important to distinguish between scaling interfacial $K(T)$ by the saturation magnetization of the whole magnetic layer or by the interfacial saturation magnetization only since they lead to different scaling powers.
-We found that the latter approach yields scaling power $n=3$ per magnetic layer in agreement with Callen-Callen law.
-However, knowing that in experiments the total saturation magnetization scaling is used, the reported deviations from the Callen-Callen law can be thus understood including the variation of $n$ on the sample's thickness.
-As a matter of fact, this dependence was observed in Ref.~\cite{Bandiera-thesis} at Co/AlOx$_2$ interface.
-In this respect, the deviations from theoretical scaling Callen-Callen power law can be attributed to two mechanisms: the presence of a magnetic dead layer and the spatial fluctuations of the interfacial PMA.
-Distinguishing between these two mechanisms experimentally might be possible by either of the following two ways: (i) Thickness-dependent measurements can be performed knowing that the mechanisms yield different thickness-dependence of $n$; (ii) Interface-sensitive techniques such as Mossbauer experiments with Fe doped interfacial layer can give access to the interfacial magnetization.
-Accordingly, if scaling $K(T)$ by the interfacial magnetization leads to $n=3$ independently of the magnetic layer thickness, then a magnetic dead layer mechanism could be concluded.
-Otherwise, $n<3$ scaling powers indicate an inhomogeneous interfacial PMA mechanism.
+First principles calculations of the layer-resolved exchange constants have shown an enhancement of the values at the Fe/MgO interface compared to the bulk which provided a more accurate description of the temperature dependence of magnetic properties in our atomistic model.
+In an ideal Fe/MgO interface, the temperature-dependence of the total and layer-resolved anisotropy follow the Callen and Callen scaling power law and thus intrinsic properties can't explain deviations from this law.
+In this respect, we have shown that such deviations observed experimentally can be attributed to two macroscopic mechanisms: the presence of a magnetic dead layer and the spatial fluctuations of the interfacial PMA.
+In particular, the scaling exponent was found to vary with the sample's thickness in the presence of a magnetic dead layer.
+As a matter of fact, this dependence was observed in Ref.~\cite{Bandiera-thesis} at Co/AlOx interface.
+Distinguishing between these two mechanisms experimentally might be possible by either of the following two ways: (i) Thickness-dependent measurements can be performed knowing that the mechanisms yield different thickness-dependence of $n$; (ii) Interface-sensitive techniques such as M{\"o}ssbauer experiments with Fe doped interfacial layer can give access to the interfacial magnetization.
+Accordingly, if scaling $K(T)$ by the interfacial magnetization only leads to $n=3$ independently of the magnetic layer thickness, then a magnetic dead layer mechanism could be concluded.
+Otherwise,still considering the interfacial magnetization only, $n<3$ scaling exponents indicate an inhomogeneous interfacial PMA mechanism.
 We anticipate that the provided description of temperature dependence of magnetic properties at MgO-based interfaces will help for fundamental and technical understanding of thermal effects.